 Spoon sauce over the chicken and serve with your favorite sides like locally grown potatoes and fresh sweet corn.

-We love to use locally grown poultry and produce whenever possible because we know they are fresh and they don’t contain harmful additives, pesticides, or hormones.
+We love to use locally grown poultry and produce whenever possible because we know they are fresh.
 We also love to use locally grown products because we’re supporting our local farmers.
 We live in a large agricultural area and the farms play a big role in funding our schools and supporting our community.

 This post is sponsored by Foster Farms®, the opinions expressed are my own.